Step outside of your oven (literally and figuratively), and let’s make easy Grilled Cod!

 - Salad.
 Keep things light and fresh by serving a side of Mediterranean Chickpea Salad.

 - Vegetables.
-A side of Cheesy Potato Fritters with Zucchini or Roasted Brussels Sprouts with Garlic would be scrumptious.
+A side of Roasted Tomatoes, Cheesy Potato Fritters with Zucchini, Roasted Brussels Sprouts with Garlic would be scrumptious.

 Storage and Reheating Tips